By Public Transportation:

 By Taxi:

+Getting around Prague by public transportation is easy and convenient and you may never need to use a taxi.
+Taking a taxi is a good idea when you are traveling with a lot of luggage, it is freezing cold, you need to get to a distant part of Prague, or you need to travel at night when the subway isn't running and the trams and buses run less frequently.
 Unfortunately for Prague, its taxi drivers have become a scar on its reputation for overcharging and dishonesty.
 Based on a July 2012 undercover test, only one out of five Prague taxi drivers took the correct route from point A to point B, charged the correct amount, and printed a receipt.
 These were all taxis taken on the street, not booked over the phone.
 There are fortunately a number of reputable Prague taxi companies that you can rely on for good service and fair rates.

 Here are some tips that might save you headaches and a few hundred crowns: